Sorry, you need to enable JavaScript to visit this website.

 • processes of the practitioners engaging with callers

-Kent's coordinator developed working relationships with those practitioners, as well as those from partner agencies.
-They also maintained a working knowledge of the callers.
-This led to continued momentum of the operation, which remains ongoing.
+The Kent police coordinator has continued to develop working relationships with practitioners, as well as those from partner agencies.
+They also maintain a working knowledge of the callers, leading to continued momentum of the operation.

-If the role were to become permanent, it would require an in-force selection process.
-This however did not happen and instead the role is now part of an inspector's portfolio.
+If the role were to become permanent it would require an in-force selection process.
+It is currently filled by secondment opportunities with Kent police.

 Analytical products